Credit Reports

 • Mail your request to us at PO Box 964, NORTH SYDNEY NSW 2059

-Free Equifax Credit Reports are delivered within one business day, provided we are able to verify your identity.
+Free Online Equifax Credit Reports are delivered within one business day, provided we are able to verify your identity.
+Please note if you have requested to receive your free credit report by post, this may take up to 10 business days after we have been able to verify your identity.

 You are entitled to a free Credit Report from Equifax once every three months or in the following situations: